-- verifying the whole chain of custody system and the proportion of certified forest product in each link of the certification chain; - issuing, monitoring and withdrawing chain of custody certificates; - providing advice on issuing and withdrawing chain of custody certificates to Australian Forestry Standard Limited; and - monitoring and controlling the use or misuse of chain of custody certificates including the certificate holder's statements and any market claims.
+- verifying the whole chain of custody system and the proportion of certified forest product in each link of the certification chain. - issuing, monitoring and withdrawing chain of custody certificates. - providing advice on issuing and withdrawing chain of custody certificates to Responsible Wood; and - monitoring and controlling the use or misuse of chain of custody certificates including the certificate holder's statements and any market claims.

-The Australian national accreditation body, the Joint Accreditation System of Australia and New Zealand (JAS-ANZ) accredits certification bodies to audit and certify to particular standards to ensure the transparency and credibility of the certification process.
-It also ensures third-party competence, impartiality and independence in regards to certification activities and to facilitate mutual recognition.
-Certification bodies undertaking chain of custody certification to this standard must be accredited by JAS-ANZ or a national accreditation body recognised by JAS-ANZ through International Accreditation Forum (IAF) mutual recognition treaties.
+Accreditation bodies recognised by the International Accreditation Forum (IAF) accredit certification bodies to audit and certify to particular standards to ensure the transparency and credibility of the certification process.
+Accreditation bodies also ensure third-party competence, impartiality and independence in relation to certification activities and facilitate mutual recognition.
+Certification bodies undertaking chain of custody certification to this standard must be accredited by JAS-ANZ or an IAF-recognised accreditation body.